Things work, do they?

 - Policy implementation (middle-order & downwards, blame-able, powerless, capable, made-cynical, dirty-ish hands)

-As Janis (1971) suggested when he coined the term ‘Groupthink‘, we are victims of (tweaked slightly by me):
+As Janis (1971) suggested when he coined the term ‘Groupthink‘, we are victims of (slightly tweaked):

 - a dysfunctional decision-making process used by compliant groups

-- the ignoring of alternative viable and humane courses of action
+- the ignoring of alternative practical and humane courses of action

 - the irrational (and dishonest) discouragement of ‘disconfirming’ opinions

-It isn’t complicated, we see it every day.
-Perhaps the biggest challenge of all is the statement,
+It isn’t complicated, we see it all the time.
+Should we demand better?
+Much, much, much better?
+Perhaps the biggest challenge of all is this statement,

 Large Scotch anyone?